samdrivendevelopment/tiger_towers/READ_ME.txt

 Step Two

-Make the disk move and test it
+Make the disk move and test it, manually write in a winning game.

 Step Three

+make user input work, write a read in ui, make turn, and test everything

+Step Four

-make a win case, make a quit and a invaild
+make a loop, make a win case, make a quit and a invaild_char/invalid_space

-Step four
+Step Five

-optional I want to make three disks and make sure they fall on each other properly
+make a move counter, then break everything and make a state